Cape Town CBD Commercial Property Market Insights

 Houses

-Freehold houses are rare in the Cape Town CBD footprint; 'house' market indicators are therefore low-confidence and essentially proxy measures from a very small listing base in adjacent City Bowl pockets.
-For most residential investment decisions in the CBD, apartments dominate the relevant market.
+Freehold houses are rare inside the Cape Town CBD footprint.
+Figures are low-confidence proxy measures drawn from a very small listing base in adjacent City Bowl pockets and are not a core underwriting benchmark for CBD analysis.

 Transport & Accessibility